CFEL-CMI/cmistark/doc/installation.rst

   python setup.py develop --user

-which, however, setups up the installation in such a way that changes to your source directory are automaticall and immediately visible through the installed version.
+which, however, sets up the installation in such a way that changes to your source directory are automatically and immediately visible through the installed version.
 This avoids repeated re-installs while you are developing code.

-Once you are satisfied with your changes you might consider to reinstall using one of first two options.
+Once you are satisfied with your changes you might consider reinstalling using one of the above two options.

 .. todo:: Mention PYTHONUSERBASE variable and how to use it -- add link to Python docs.